 The reconciliation reserves equal to the excess of assets over liabilities less other basic own funds as at the reporting date.
+The increase in the reserves is arising from growth in profitable business driven by the positive performance during the year backed by the change in the lapse assumptions and the introduction of the decumulation phase on the unit linked products.
 Whilst some of the approaches and techniques applied under Solvency II are similar to those followed under the IFRS basis, there are other areas where there are some differences (in terms of methodologies and assumptions).
 Some of the most important requirements are listed below: